 The intention around the development was not as a sport but as a form of unarmed combat for soldiers.
 The military form of Sambo is referred to as Combat Sambo, and the sport version of the fighting style is referred to as Sport Sambo.

-Sport Sambo more closely resembles Judo in its techniques and moves, but Combat Sambo involves many more forms of attacks and strikes, including head strikes, which are more appropriate for a soldier in a life and death situation than a sport.
+Sport Sambo’s techniques and moves are akin to judo and wrestling without striking techniques.
+In contrast, Combat Sambo involves many more forms of attacks and strikes, including head strikes, which are more appropriate for a soldier in a life-and-death situation than a sport.

 The fundamentals of Combat Sambo include the following techniques and philosophies.